 Reindeer food and Santa snacks: Father Christmas gets a mince pie and a Baileys, and of course, there’s a carrot for Rudolph, but we’ve also taken to scattering magic reindeer food on our driveway.
 We found this for sale one year at our school Christmas fair – it’s basically oats mixed with glitter, but shhhh! don’t tell!

 Our favourite Christmas book: Finally it’s an early night, with 25 December Lane in the den.
 Both our kids have had bunk beds in the past, and that was my choice, sparked mostly by my falling head over heels in love with the tent in The Holiday.
 For Maddie, I draped the underneath of her high sleeper with gauzy, sparkly fabrics, and festooned them with fairy lights, layering rugs and cushions on the floor.
-It made for a magical place to lounge and read books; and 25 December Lane is a child’s book that we all still love to read, even at a ripe old teenage age.
-It just goes to show that Christmas Eve traditions forged in childhood will last a lifetime!
+It made for a magical place to lounge and read books; and 25 December Lane is a child’s book that we all still love, and whilst my kids now feel too old to have their mother read to them, I leave it lying around and I’m sure they both flick through it at some point in December.

 What are your Christmas Eve traditions?